Eshan01/profile-card/README.md

 ### What I learned

+In this challenge, I learned a lot about positioning background images.
+At first, it was difficult for me to position images in the background.

 ### Continued development

+- Background position
+- CSS Grid
+- Flexbox

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Code pen background-position example](https://codepen.io/benfrain/pen/Cctvl) - This example helped me understand background positioning using rem, em, px and %.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Postioning](https://css-tricks.com/almanac/properties/b/background-position/) - This is an amazing article which helped me understand background position.

 ## Author